-Guevara then decided that she was going to do bodybuilding as a sport.
-Little did she know that this was going to be the sport that would make her one of the most prestigious bodybuilders not just in the Philippines but also around the world.
+Guevara then decided she was going to do bodybuilding as a sport.
+Little did she know that this was going to be the spark that would make her one of the most prestigious bodybuilders not just in the Philippines but also around the world.
 This was also the sport that brought out Guevara’s body confidence and love for herself.

 “I personally got the confidence to believe that I am sexy, beautiful, and powerful at the same time because of what I can do and how my body can look in any situation.”